Rossstevo/birdle/README.md

 ## What have I learned?

 Loads!
-Coding under pressure, hosting a website, problem solving.
+Coding under pressure, hosting a website, Whatsapp sharing.

 ## failures?

 Commits.
 When the pressure hits, I am not being specific enough with my commit messages.
 Pushing to master.
+Self explanatory.

 ## coolest feature?

 The tile-reveal formular was a fun problem to solve and ended up being pretty simple.
 I made an array of variables [tiles14, tile7, tile22, tile 16, tile 1].
 When the user clicks 'peep' the first item in the array is used then discarded.
 Each day I set the array based on which tiles I think will make the game interesting.

+## Where I need help...
+The Whatsapp score-sharing feature is pretty confusing (my solution is long winded but it works).
+I can't insert a span into the href so I had to write different href tags and use an if statement to hide/reveal each tag.
+If anyone can help please let me know.